JosephSilber/bouncer/readme.md

 ### Retracting a role from a user

-To retract a role that has been given to a user, tell the bouncer to retract the given role:
+The bouncer can also retract a previously-assigned role from a user:

 ```php
 Bouncer::retract('ban-users')->from($user);